 The Corporation's policy respecting approval of transactions with related persons, promoters and control persons is contained in the SPAR Group Code of Ethical Conduct for its Directors, Senior Executives and Employees Dated (as of) May 1, 2004 (the "Ethics Code").
 Article V of the Ethics Code generally prohibits each "Covered Person" (including SGRP's officers and directors) from engaging in any business activity that conflicts with his or her duties to the Company, and directs each "Covered Person" to avoid any activity or interest that is inconsistent with the best interests of the SPAR Group, in each case except for any "Approved Activity" (as such terms are defined in the Ethics Code).
-Examples of violations include (among other things) having other than pursuant to any Approved Activity.
+Examples of violations include (among other things) having any ownership interest in, acting as a director or officer of or otherwise personally benefiting from business with any customer or vendor of the Company other than pursuant to any Approved Activity.
 Approved Activities include (among other things) anything disclosed to and approved by the Board, the Governance Committee or the Audit Committee, as the case may be, as well as the ownership, board and executive positions held by certain executive officers in SMS, SMSI and SIT (as defined and described below).
-The Company's senior management is generally responsible for monitoring compliance with the Ethics Code and establishing and maintaining compliance systems, including conflicting relationships and transactions, subject to the review and oversight of the Company's Governance Committee as provided in clause IV.11 of the Governance Charter, and the Audit Committee as provided in clause IV.11 of the Governance Charter, and the Audit Committee as provided in clause and Audit Committee each consist solely of independent outside directors.
+The Company's senior management is generally responsible for monitoring compliance with the Ethics Code and establishing and maintaining compliance systems, including conflicting relationships and transactions, subject to the review and oversight of the Company's Governance Committee as provided in clause IV.11 of the Governance Charter, and the Audit Committee as provided in clause I.2(1) of the Audit Charter (as such terms are defined below in "Governance Committee" and "Audit Committee", respectively).
+The Governance Committee and Audit Committee each consist solely of independent outside directors.